HomeWhat We DoLegacy Learning Partners

 Loughborough University

-Loughborough University is translating the knowledge we’ve gained into a digital learning resource designed for early years and primary education settings.
+Loughborough University translated the knowledge we’ve gained into a digital learning resource designed for early years and primary education settings.
 By using digital storytelling, they aim to challenge stereotypes about sport and disability.
 Their work fosters positive perceptions of activity, inclusion and capability from an early age.

 Their team, drawn from the School of Sport, Exercise and Health Sciences and the School of Design and Creative Arts uses the voices and experiences of contributors, turning research into engaging tools for educators and young people.